daltonpurnell/MobileExamples/iOS/WebView/README.md

 # WebView Channel Viewer
-This application shows how to subscribe to a channel using the Android native WebView.
+This application shows how to subscribe to a channel using the iOS native WebView.

 This example application shows how to:
 1. Select the capabilities to subscribe with